joshuaabromley/bromley_chiang_map/README.md

 These names are derived from the references where the radiative transfer equations are derived from.
 Additionally, the data for figures 10 and 14 are contained in files `chaoticPointsMC2.txt` and `chaoticPointsGuillot2.txt` respectively.
 These data are generated in the file `chaosClassifier.py` and plotted in `volumePlotter.py`.
 The format for the data in each row is `p1,p2,p3,lyExp`

-Any questions about this code should be directed to Joshua Bromley (`j.bromley AT mail.utoronto.ca`)
+Any questions about this code should be directed to Joshua Bromley (`joshua.bromley AT astro.utoronto.ca`)